jinujd/crudman-nestjs/README.md

 list: {
   pagination: {
     isPaginationEnabled: true,    // set false to always return all
-    allowDisable: true,           // honor paginate=false / perPage=0
+    isDisableAllowed: true,       // honor paginate=false / perPage=0
-    defaultEnabled: true,         // if false and no page/perPage provided, return all
+    isDefaultEnabled: true,       // if false and no page/perPage provided, return all
     maxPerPage: 100               // cap perPage
   }
 }